kokchun/Portfolio-Kokchun-Giang/README.md

 # Kokchun Giang
 I am a passionate engineer and teacher who strive to inspire students in pursuing the beauty of programming and mathematics.
 To do this successfully, I am always sharpening my technological and pedagogical skillsets.
 My pedagogical strategy is based on a combination of **structure** from special pedagogy and clear **visualization** from engineering.
 The main idea behind this, is that clear structure and visualization are a neccessity for some, but beneficial for all.

+I also work with portfolio inspired pedagogics, where the ny students shall continuosly work with improving their portfolio throughout my courses.
+By doing this, they have a well-documented record of what they have done and learned in my courses.
+This is valuable both for the individual as they can follow their own learning progress, as well as for potential employers to concretely see what they have learned.

 ## GitHub portfolio :briefcase: